felixlu/awesome-stars/topics.md

 ## tui

+- [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [superset-sh/superset](https://github.com/superset-sh/superset) - Code Editor for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases; the pickaxe for complex software engineering
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.